 - Start with a thin layer of sauce in the bottom of the casserole to flavor and moisten the noodles and to keep them from sticking to the pan.

-- Add a layer of noodles, slightly overlapping.
+- Next add a layer of noodles, slightly overlapping.

 - Sprinkle on a third of the shredded mozzarella and a third of the parmesan.
-Dollop on blobs of ricotta cheese.
+Dollop on half of the ricotta cheese.

-- Keep building layers of noodles, sauce and cheese until you’ve used up all the ingredients, ending with a top layer of sauce, and the rest of the mozzarella and parmesan cheese.
+- Keep building two more layers of noodles, sauce and cheese until you’ve used up all the ingredients, ending with a top layer of sauce, and the rest of the mozzarella and parmesan cheese.

 - Bake lasagna in a 375ºF oven, covered tightly with foil, for 40-50 minutes, until the sauce is bubbly and the cheese is melted.

-- To brown the top, uncover the casserole for the last 5-10 minutes of cooking
+- To brown the cheese on top, remove the foil for the last 5-10 of baking.

-My version of lasagna has lots of meaty sauce and noticeable blobs of cheese.
+This lasagna has lots of meaty sauce and noticeable blobs of cheese.
 Some would call it Southern Italian or stuffed lasagna.
 I call it the best lasagna in the world!

-In case you’re wondering, I don’t use béchamel sauce in my lasagna.
-There’s no need for it. béchamel is very rich and creamy, made with milk and butter and flour.
-My favorite lasagna recipe is plenty rich with all the meats and wonderful cheeses.
-It looks quite rustic, with blobs of cheese rather than a uniform creamy sauce, and I love it that way!
+In case you’re wondering why I don’t use béchamel sauce in my lasagna, it’s because there’s no need for it.
+Béchamel is very rich and creamy, made with milk and butter and flour.
+This lasagna recipe is plenty rich with all the meats and wonderful cheeses.
+It looks rustic, with blobs of cheese rather than a uniform creamy sauce, and I love it that way.

 By the way, lasagna freezes well, which is important to know, especially if you’re like me.
 I have absolutely no discipline around lasagna.
 When there are leftovers in my house that aren’t frozen, I’m over at the fridge every hour or so, slicing off “just a little taste.”